 Keeping track of each county as you pass through them is a lot easier when you have a map, especially one that is broken down by county.
-The challenge is, where do you find one?
-Fortunately, Seattle has a terrific place where you can find one: Metsker Maps.
-It was there where I found the perfect one, an oversized map of such extraordinary granular detail that it shows each state and all of their counties contained within, boundaries in black on a blank white paper background, like a page from a coloring book.
+The challenge is in finding one.
+Fortunately, Seattle has a terrific place, Metsker Maps, that boasts the largest collection of maps for public consumption in the western United States.
+It was there where I found the perfect tracking tool -- an oversized map of such extraordinary granular detail that it shows each state and all of their counties contained within, boundaries in black on a blank white paper background, like a page from a coloring book.
 County names are printed in fine type inside their boundaries for easier identification.
 In 1995, I bought this map, brought it home and set about shading in each of the counties with a box of colored pencils that I picked up at a drugstore.
 The process of shading the counties in, however, wasn't random . . .

 I decided to shade them in according to the order in which they were visited, starting with the county in which I was born, Pierce County, Washington (county #1).
 Now one might think this would be an enormous challenge: how do you reconstruct your life's travels starting at the age of 29, remembering every county you've ever visited, and the order in which you visited them?
 For me, it turned out to be easier than it sounds.
 I really didn't travel much at all as a child.
 My world experience extended not more than one or two counties from my place of birth, with just a few minor exceptions.
 This made it supremely easy for me to stitch together the short excursions from my home in Pierce County and declare without reservation the precise order in which I visited counties in my home state of Washington.